Concordium/concordium-scan/frontend/README.md

 - **Components using the `@apply` directive from Tailwind can not be tested.**

   It results in a very non-descriptive syntax error.
 It might be that we manually need to add a Webpack loader for this.

+- **vue-tsc seems not to use the tsconfig in git hook.**

+  Running the typecheck on Vue files as a pre-commit results in many funny errors related to module resolution.
+This might also be a configuration error on our side.